 - Students should set the "tone" for talking and set aside the appropriate amount of time for a complete conversation (five minutes before class is not the time for a heart-to-heart)

 - Students should discuss their roommate problems with their roommate or hall staff only and not with others

 - Try and separate yourself from any anger.
 You will get better results by remaining calm and rational and anger may just fuel the situation

 - Students should not assume a "victim" mentality - it is within their control to address the situation and take action.
 Inaction is an option but then students must accept the consequences of choosing no action

 - Students should commit themselves to listening.
 Everyone wants to be heard and only by listening to their roommate's point of view can they understand and better resolve any conflict

 - Values, feelings, and ideas change, and that's OK.
 A student should not feel betrayed if their roommate seems different after a while

 - If problems between roommates persist, students are encouraged to seek assistance from a Residence Life staff member

-Please feel free to contact your Residence Life staff member to address roommate conflicts.
+Please feel free to contact your Residence Life & Housing staff member to address roommate conflicts.